ZuluSP/Car-Pooling/README.md

-# Car Pooling Service - Cabify Backend Challenge
+# Car Pooling Service - Backend API

 This project is a backend service designed to efficiently manage car pooling by assigning available cars to passenger groups while ensuring FIFO order for waiting groups and optimal resource utilization.